 Rule 16.
-Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed in Kansas 4-H Photography and will be disqualified and not judged.
+Photos with live subject(s) on railroads or taken from a railroad right of way property will not be displayed in Kansas 4-H Photography and will be disqualified and not judged.

-- Class 51.
-Color Photo (taken by a 4-H member with 3 years or less in the project) - Class 52.
-Color Photo (taken by a 4-H member with 4 to 7 years in the project) - Class 53.
-Color Photo (taken by a 4-H member with 8 or more years in the project) - Class 54.
-Black & White Photo, Black & White Prints Only (all levels of experience) - \Class 55.
-Photo Sequence - \Class 56.
-Photo Album - \Class 57.
-Panorama - \Class 58.
-Growth Portfolio (4-7 years experience) - \Class 59.
-Growth Portfolio (8 + years experience) \Class 60.
-Career Portfolio (4-7 years experience) - \Class 61.
-Career Portfolio (8 + years experience) - \Class 62.
-My Favorite Photography - A. This is a "display only" class. - B. Eligible members have enrolled in photography for ten (10) or more years. - C. Requirements are:
+Class 51.
+Color Photo (Taken by a 4-H Member with 3 Years or Less in the Project)

+Class 52.
+Color Photo (Taken by a 4-H Member with 4 to 7 Years in the Project)

+Class 53.
+Color Photo (Taken by a 4-H Member with 8 or More Years in the Project)

+Class 54.
+Black & White Photo, Black & White Prints Only (All Levels of Experience)

+- Class 55.
+Photo Sequence - Class 56.
+Photo Album - Class 57.
+Panorama - Class 58.
+Growth Portfolio (4 to 7 Years Experience) - Class 59.
+Growth Portfolio (8+ Years Experience) - Class 60.
+Career Portfolio (4 to 7 Years Experience) - Class 61.
+Career Portfolio (8+ Years Experience)

+Class 62.
+My Favorite Photography

-1. Choose a total of four (4) of your favorite photos from any of the years enrolled in photography.
+- A. This is a "display only" class - B. Eligible members have enrolled in photoraphy for ten (10) or more years. - C. Requirements are: - 1.
+Choose a total of four (4) of your favorite photos from any of the years enrolled in photography.
 If used previously in competitive exhibits, remove all data slips and stickers.
-If the photo is an unmounted print, mount it using standard 4-H requirements and mat board.

-- 2. Develop a short biography piece. - Tell how/when an interest in photography began. - · Explain why each of the four photos is a favorite. - Share the skills learned because of photography.

-Think beyond camera skills and include leadership, community service, etc.
+If the photo is an unmounted print, mount it using standard 4-H requirements and mat board. - 2.
+Develop a short biography piece. - Tell how/when an interest in photography began. - Explain why each of the four photos is a favorite. - Share the skills learned because of photography.
+Think beyond camera skills and include leadership, community service, etc. - Share workshops or camps pertaining to photography you attended. - Explain (if relevant) any plans to use photography skills beyond 4-H/High School - Include a small (2" x 3") photo of yourself at the start of the biography.

-Tell of any mentors/leaders worked with

-• Share workshops or camps pertaining to photography you attended.

-• Explain (if relevant) any plans to use photography skills beyond 4-H/High School.

-• Include a small (2x3) photo of yourself at the start of the biography.

-Print the biography document and mount it on a standard mat board.

-3. Place name and Extension unit on the back of each of the 5 mat boards in the upper right-hand corner.

-This exhibit does not have to qualify at the county/ district level to exhibit at the Kansas State Fair.

-5. There is no data slip required.

-A member who gualifies to exhibit in this class is still allowed to enter two prints and a portfolio for judging if qualifications for those classes are met at the State Fair.

-3 Years or Less Experience Grand Champion Photography, Rosette Reserve Champion Photography, Rosette 4 to 7 Years Experience Grand Champion Photography, Rosette Reserve Champion Photography, Rosette 8 Years or More Experience Grand Champion Photography, Rosette

-Reserve Champion Photography, Rosette
+- Print the biography document and mount it on a standard mount board. - 3.
+Place name and Extension unit on the back of each of the 5 mount boards in the upper right-hand corder. - 4.
+This exhibit does not have to qualify at the county/district level to exhibit at the Kansas State Fair. - 5.
+There is no data slip required. - 6.
+A member who qualifies to exhibit in this class is still allowed to ender two prints and a portfolio for judging if qualifications for those classes are met at the State Fair. - 3 Years or Less Experience Grand Champion Photography, Rosette - 3 Years or Less Experience Reserve Champion Photography, rosette - 4 to 7 Years Experience Grand Champion Photography, Rosette 4 to 7 Years Experience Reserve Champion Photography, Rosette - 8 Years or More Experience Grand Champion Photography, Rosette - 8 Years or More Experience Reserve Champion Photography, Rosette

-DEPARTMENT W-MECHANICAL SCIENCES Energy Management Superintendent
+DEPARTMENT W - ENGINEERING & TECH-NOLOGY

+Electric and Renewable Energy

-Rule 1.
-Only those who have met the requirements of the Energy Management Project are eligible to exhibit in this division.
+Superintendents: Dominic Mishler, Jessica Mishler Rule 1.
+Only those who have met the requirements of the Electric and Renewable Energy Project are eligible to exhibit in this division.